 3. A company can provide financial assistance if it is exempt from the above requirements

 Some of the exemptions that can be provided are if the company:

-- Is a financial institution; or
+- Is a financial institution (such as a bank)

-- Is a subsidiary of a borrower in relation to debentures.
+- Is a subsidiary of a borrower in relation to debentures

 Please note that this is not an exhaustive list – there are more exemptions that can apply to your company in other circumstances, such as court-ordered assistance, or share buybacks.

 4. The company is not liable if the financial assistance does not match the above requirements

 If a company doesn’t comply with the above requirements, the company cannot be held liable for the offence.
 However, any person who is involved in the company’s provision of financial assistance will be liable.
 This means they may be subject to a civil penalty.

 5. It’s not invalid if the company did not comply with the rules